Support us in bringing the unique Balkan culture and history to Minnesota! Let’s celebrate our friendship with art, music and dance!

 How You Can Help:

-For the Balkanicus Concert in April, 2017 and for Dance the Balkan Way, 2017 we need $6,000 matching direct support from the community.
-We could not organize a symposium on the migration patterns on and from the Balkans for lack of money and this could be the new project we work on this year if you support us.
+For the Balkanicus Concert in April, 2018 and for Dance the Balkan Way, 2018 we need $5,000 matching direct support from the community.
+We could not organize a symposium on the migration patterns on and from the Balkans for lack of money and this could be the new project we work on next year if you support us.

 If you give us your sanction and your hard earned money, we will be able to bring you more joy and wisdom from the Balkan cultures.
 All contributions from you are fully tax-deductible, and every dollar is vital to our future success.